-ORUA is a standalone research group currently consists of two academics, eight PhD students, and at least six honours-level students each year.
+ORUA is a standalone research group consists of academics, PhD students, Masters students and Honours-level students each year.
 ORUA has its own test and development cloud computing environment.

 ORUA sits within the University of Auckland’s Department of Engineering Science, which is part of its Faculty of Engineering.
 ORUA has active collaborations with other departments at the University of Auckland including the Geothermal Modelling Group, Statistics (Faculty of Science), Civil Engineering, and Information Systems and Operations Management (Business School).